MPCodeWriter21/sqlmc/README.md

 sqlmc -u http://example.com -d 2
 ```

-Replace http://example.com with the URL you want to scan and 3 with the desired depth of the scan.
-You can also specify an output file using the -o or --output flag followed by the desired filename.
+Replace http://example.com with the URL you want to scan and 3 with the desired depth of
+the scan.
+You can also specify an output file using the -o or --output flag followed by
+the desired filename.

 The tool will then perform the scan and display the results.

-## ToDo
+## TODO

-- Check for multiple GET params
+- [ ] Check for multiple GET parameters.
-- Better injection checker trigger methods
+- [ ] Better injection checker trigger methods

 ## Credits